Employer Sponsored Disability Claims Philadelphia Lawyer

 Philadelphia Lawyer for Employer Sponsored Disability Claims

 We specialize in leveling the playing field, and successfully handling all stages of ERISA claims from the application level to federal court.
 We also have successfully negotiated hundreds of buyouts (i.e., settlements) of ongoing claims.
 It is often in your best interest, however, to engage a specialized ERISA disability lawyer at the earliest stage of the disability process.
 It is never too early to consult with an ERISA disability lawyer when faced with the prospects of dealing with an insurance company.

 We have successfully handled over one thousand disability claims at the following levels:

 - Federal Litigation

-In addition to handling private disability claims, we also specialize in handling Social Security Disability Income (SSDI) Claim.
+In addition to handling private disability claims, we also specialize in handling Social Security Disability Income (SSDI) claims.
 Most ERISA disability policies require a disabled claim to apply for SSDI benefits.
-Despite what an insurer may imply, a claimant can choose any SSDI advocate, and not only the one hand-picked by the insurer.
-The best way to fight for the social security benefits you deserve is to have a Social Security Disability Attorney on your side who you can be assured will not be working for the insurance company, but rather fighting for your best interests.
+Despite what an insurer may imply, a claimant can choose any SSDI advocate, not only the one hand-picked by the insurer.
+The best way to fight for the social security benefits you deserve is to have a Social Security Disability Attorney on your side who you can be assured will not be working for the insurance company, but instead fighting for your best interests.